ninicksicard/Graphi-t-/README.md

 # Graphi(t)

 ![Logo](https://github.com/ninicksicard/Graphi-t-/assets/31396919/7cf71cce-077f-4667-a187-062d9bf675aa)
 Graphi(t) is a user-friendly software for creating and visualizing 3D parametric plots with ease.
-It offers a range of features for defining functions, customizing plot settings, and adding multiple curves.
+It now includes color control for curves and the ability to hide curves.
 Empower your mathematical exploration with Graphi(t)!

 ## Features